noi-techpark/hackathon-infrastructure/README.md

 create a CNAME and proxy entry
 ## EC2
 - create a dedicated volume and attach it to the chosen docker instance.
+- Tag the volume for AWS backup with `AWSBackup=true`
 ## Volume
 - initialize the volume using [this guide](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-using-volumes.html)
 - mount volume to /mnt/forgejo